CS257-S25/team-project-a/Contract.md

 # Rules
 Be a kind courteous team player
+Respond to messages in a timely manner
+Finish everything within the deadline

 ## Meetings
-Monday/Wednesday = time is scarce
+Monday/Wednesday = 3-4pm
-Tuesday/Thursday =
-Friday =
+Friday = 10-12pm

 ## Communication
 We can communicate via I-message.
 I feel like respect